nushell/nushell.github.io/book/dataframes.md

 1sec 352ms 960µs 459ns
 ```

 Not bad at all.
-Pandas managed to get it done in a fraction of the time.
+Pandas managed to get it almost 3 times faster then nushell.

 To finish the comparison, let's try Nushell dataframes.
 We are going to put
 all the operations in one `nu` file, to make sure we are doing similar